Omer Abdelqader

-Omer Abdelqader (born October 1, 1983 in Doha, Qatar) is a professional basketball player.
-He plays for Qatar SC of the Qatar basketball league.
+Omer Abdelqader (born October 1, 1983, in Doha, Qatar) is a professional basketball player.
+He plays for Al-Khor of the Qatar basketball league.
 He is also a member of the Qatar national basketball team.

 Abdelqader competed for the Qatar national basketball team at the 2007 and FIBA Asia Championship 2009.
 He also competed for Qatar at their only FIBA World Championship performance to date, in 2006, where he averaged 5.4 points and 5.8 rebounds per game.